aerospike/aerospike-client-python/README.rst

 Compatibility
 -------------

-The Python client for Aerospike works with Python 3.7, 3.8, 3.9 running on **64-bit** macOS 10.15+ and Linux (RHEL/CentOS 7 & 8; Debian 8, 9 & 10; Ubuntu
+The Python client for Aerospike works with Python 3.7, 3.8, 3.9, and 3.10 running on **64-bit** macOS 10.15+ and Linux (RHEL/CentOS 7 & 8; Debian 8, 9 & 10; Ubuntu
 18.04 & 20.04).